MattyQ/gopher/README.md

-# fetch
+# Fetch

-## Plugin Overview
+## Overview

-The Fetch plugin is a web content extraction tool designed to integrate seamlessly with ChatGPT.
-It provides users with the ability to fetch content from any website and execute custom JavaScript functions to extract relevant information from the site's Document Object Model (DOM).
-The plugin is designed to empower the AI model to process web content and provide valuable insights to users.
+Fetch is a REST API and plugin designed to extract web content for integration with ChatGPT.
+It allows users to obtain content from any website and perform custom JavaScript functions to extract relevant information from the site's Document Object Model (DOM).
+The primary goal of Fetch is to enable the AI model to process web content and provide valuable insights to users.

-The Fetch plugin provides two key features:
+Fetch offers two main features:

-1. **Fetching Web Content**: The plugin allows users to fetch the content of a specified web page using the `fetchContent` method.
-Users can provide a target URL and optionally specify the section of the page (`head` or `body`) to retrieve.
-The response includes the HTML content of the requested section, paginated to ensure manageability.
-The response also includes the current page number, total number of pages, and an array of URLs for each page, allowing users to navigate through the paginated content.
+1. **Fetching Web Content**: Fetch provides an endpoint to retrieve the content of a specified web page.
+Users can supply a target URL and the API returns the HTML content paginated for manageability.
+Additionally, the response includes the current chunk number, total number of chunks, and a URL to access the next chunk, allowing users to navigate through the paginated content.

-2. **Executing Custom JavaScript Functions**: The plugin enables users to extract specific data from a website by running a custom JavaScript function on the fetched content using the `executeFunction` method.
-Users can provide a target URL, the body of the custom JavaScript function (including a "return" statement), and optionally specify a page number for pagination.
-The response includes the result of executing the custom function, paginated if necessary.

-The Fetch plugin is designed to be user-friendly, secure, and efficient, making it an ideal solution for those who want to obtain information from various websites quickly and effortlessly.
-Whether you're a developer, a researcher, or just someone looking for specific information online, Fetch is the perfect tool to simplify and streamline your web content extraction process.
+2. **Sanitizing and Converting Web Content to Markdown**: The API sanitizes the fetched content by removing unnecessary elements and attributes.
+It then converts the sanitized HTML content into markdown format, making it more accessible and easier to process for ChatGPT.

-## Files
+## Code Structure

 ### index.js

-`index.js` is the main server file for the Fetch plugin.
-It sets up an Express server with rate limiting and CORS middleware, and defines two GET endpoints: `/fetchContent` and `/executeFunction`.
-The `/fetchContent` endpoint fetches the content of a specified web page, paginates the content, and returns it to the user.
-It also allows users to specify the section of the page (`head` or `body`) to retrieve.
-The `/executeFunction` endpoint executes a custom JavaScript function provided by the user on the content of a specified web page and returns the result.
-The server listens on a specified port and handles error scenarios, such as rate limit violations and function execution timeouts.
+`index.js` is the main server file for the Fetch API.
+It sets up an Express server with rate limiting and CORS middleware and defines a GET endpoint: `/fetchContent`.
+The `/fetchContent` endpoint fetches the content of a specified web page, sanitizes the content, converts it to markdown, paginates it, and returns it to the user.
+The server listens on a specified port and handles error scenarios, such as rate limit violations and content fetching errors.

+### Dependencies

+- `express`: Web framework for creating the REST API server.
+- `cors`: Middleware for enabling CORS.
+- `axios`: HTTP client for fetching web content.
+- `jsdom`: JavaScript-based DOM implementation for parsing and manipulating fetched content.
+- `turndown`: Library for converting HTML content to markdown.

 ### /public/.well-known/ai-plugin.json

 `ai-plugin.json` is the manifest file for the Fetch plugin, which provides metadata and configuration details about the plugin.
 It includes information such as the human-readable name, the model-readable name, descriptions for both humans and the language model, authentication type, API details (including the OpenAPI specification URL), logo URL, contact email, and legal information URL.
-The `description_for_model` field provides guidance to ChatGPT on how to use the plugin, including instructions for fetching web content, executing custom JavaScript functions, handling pagination, and summarizing page content.
+The `description_for_model` field provides guidance to ChatGPT on how to use the plugin, including instructions for fetching web content, handling pagination, and summarizing page content.

 ### /public/.well-known/openapi.yaml

 `openapi.yaml` is the OpenAPI specification file for the Fetch plugin.
 It defines the available API endpoints, their parameters, and the expected responses.
-The specification includes two endpoints: `/fetchContent` and `/executeFunction`.
-The `/fetchContent` endpoint allows users to fetch the content of a website by providing a target URL, an optional section ('head' or 'body'), and an optional page number for pagination.
-The `/executeFunction` endpoint allows users to execute a custom JavaScript function on website content by providing a target URL, the body of the custom JavaScript function (including a "return" statement), and an optional page number for pagination.
-The specification also includes descriptions, parameter schemas, and response schemas for each endpoint, as well as error codes and their meanings.
+The specification includes the `/fetchContent` endpoint, which allows users to fetch the content of a website by providing a target URL and an optional chunk number for pagination.
+The specification also includes descriptions, parameter schemas, and response schemas for the endpoint, as well as error codes and their meanings.

+## API Usage

-### /public/index.html
+### Fetching Web Content

-`index.html` is the public-facing HTML file that serves as the landing page for the Fetch plugin.
-It provides an overview of the plugin's features and functionality, including the ability to fetch web content and execute custom JavaScript functions for data extraction.
-The page includes a logo, a brief description of the plugin's key features, and a link to learn more about the development process.
-The page is styled with CSS to provide a clean and user-friendly interface.
+To fetch web content, make a GET request to the `/fetchContent` endpoint with the following query parameters:

+- `url` (required): The target URL to fetch content from.
+- `chunk` (optional): The chunk number to retrieve.
+If not specified, defaults to 1.

+Example request: `GET /fetchContent?url=https://example.com&chunk=1`

+The response will include:

+- The paginated markdown content.
+- A message with information about the total number of chunks and the URL to access the next chunk, if applicable.

+## Setup and Deployment

+1. Clone the repository.
+2. Run `npm install` to install the dependencies.
+3. Set the `PORT` environment variable to the desired port number, or let the application use the default port (3000).
+4. Run `npm start` to start the server.
+5. Deploy the server to a platform of your choice (e.g., Heroku, AWS, Google Cloud Platform).

+## Limitations and Considerations

+- Rate Limiting: The Fetch API enforces rate limiting to prevent abuse.
+Users may encounter a "429: Too many requests" error if they exceed the allowed rate.
+- Content Fetching Errors: Occasionally, errors may occur while fetching web content, which may result in a "500: Error fetching website content" response.
+- Content Accuracy: Although the Fetch plugin sanitizes and converts web content to markdown format, it may not always accurately represent the original source's formatting, structure, or content.
+- Content Length: If the fetched content is too long, it will be chunked into smaller sections.
+Users must follow the provided URLs to access subsequent chunks.
+- User Permissions and Legal Considerations: The Fetch plugin is designed to access publicly available web content.
+Users should respect website terms of use, intellectual property rights, and data privacy laws.